Python-Test-Engineer/django-con-eu/NOTES.md

 I hope AI Agents have been demystified and helped us understand what they can do, enabling us to either build our own frameworks or use existing ones, with a deeper appreciation and understanding of how they work.

 ![when to use](./images/when-to-use-anthropic.png)

+Many talks on AI Agents stress using simple agents and introduce them bit by bit rather than create one large Agentic App.